saffiali/AutoTranslateBlobs/README.md

 # AutoTranslateBlobs
-This is an Azure Function to Auto Translate HTML files once the arrive in a Blob container.
-Then store the translated one in a different container
+This is an Azure Function to Auto Translate HTML files once they arrive in an Azure Blob container.
+Then store the translated one in a different container.

 # Challenges
 - Maintain the structure of HTML document.